johnmdrake1/proj5_karaoke/README.md

 Other files include a makefile, credentials.ini(not in repo) with the api key and other details, accompanied by config.py.

+NOTE: orig.html should not be relevant, see geotest.html comments for details.

 Instructions:

 For user: